-They are creating the future they want to see.
+Rita and Peris are creating the future they want to see.
 And I’m inviting you to join the movement.

+Every one of us has a role to play.
+Every journey starts with a first step – that step is commitment.
 Hello 2030 is my personal commitment to the SDGs.
 This commitment affects the charities I support, my consumption choices, and my leadership at work, at home and in my community.

 What sort of a world do you want your children, grandchildren, nieces and nephews to inherit?